Mittal237/Conduit_regression_suite/README.md

  npx cypress open
 ```

- To run cypress test runner in a headless mode:
+ To run cypress tests in a headless mode:
  ```
 npx cypress run
 ```